OniAkuma96/Milestone-2---Blackjack/README.md

     - After filling in correct fields you are alerted that your message has been sent and the boxes you filled in are reset to blank to indicated everything worked
     - You are alerted if your message failed to send

+- Testing user stories
+    -

 ### Bugs discovered

 - Bug in the game - the calculate sum of hand function doesn't correctly if the first card in hand is Ace.
 It should automatically change the value to 1 but will bust instead
+    - Altered calculate sum of hand function from blackjack.js.
+Bug above is fixed but now the game will not correctly bust the player sometimes

 ## Deployment